segmentio/segment-docs/src/privacy/configure-consent-management.md

 > info "Consent Management is in private beta"
 > This means that Consent Management features are in active development, and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

-After setting up a third-party or bespoke consent management platform (CMP), you can enforce the consent collected from your users by adding the [consent object](/docs/privacy/consent-management/#consent-object) to your web libraries.
+After setting up your consent management platform (CMP), you can enforce the consent collected from your users by adding the [consent object](/docs/privacy/consent-management/#consent-object) to your events.

 Once you've configured consent in the Segment app and updated your sources to contain consent preference in every event, your events are routed only to the categories your end users consented to share data with.
 Events without the consent preference will continue to flow to destinations without consent enforcement